Talion is a finalist for Best SIEM Solution

 Cybercriminals are getting more and more creative with this, executing some of the following tactics:

-• Utilising DDoS attacks alongside ransomware attacks
+• Using DDoS attacks alongside ransomware attacks

 • Setting up call centres specifically to ring employees during an attack to intensify the situation or blackmail